jrnold/r4ds-exercise-solutions/docs/EDA.md

 \begin{center}\includegraphics[width=0.7\linewidth]{EDA_files/figure-latex/unnamed-chunk-12-1} \end{center}

-However, the `xlim` and `ylim` functions first drop any values outside the limits (the `ylim` doesn't matter in this case), then calculates the histogram, and draws the graph with the given limits.
+However, the `xlim()` and `ylim()` functions influence actions before the calculation of the stats related to the histogram.
+Thus, any values outside the x- and y-limits are dropped before calculating bin widths and counts.
+This can influence how the histogram looks.

 ```r